Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and exclusive control over user-input while it is loaded.
 A user activity is defined as a set of possible "user intents",
 which is an input gesture that expresses intent to do something.
-Each use-intent has an associated "intent handler", that performs the action intended by the user.
+Each user-intent has an associated "intent handler",
+that performs the action intended by the user.
 An activity-handler therefore consists of a set of intent-handlers.
 ### User input handling: The keyboard-map and mouse-map
 An input gesture can be a mouse move or click or a keyboard key-press or release.
-An activity-handler has a key-down-map, a key-up-map, a mouse-move-map and a mouse-click-map.
+An activity-handler has mapping functions for key-down, key-up, mouse-move and a mouse-click.
 Through these maps, user input gestures are associated with intent-handlers.
 ### Display handling: State display and partial display updates
-An activity-handler always has a current display state.
+An activity-handler always has a current display state
+and a function to display it.
+This function is always called by the SessionManager.
-This state is displayed if the apps gets switched out and back in by the OS.
+This state is displayed when the activity-handler is loaded into the app
+or if the apps gets switched out and back in by the OS.
-Or its display can be initiated by an intent-handler.
+Or activity-handler state display can be initiated by an intent-handler.
-An activity-handler's display may also be updated partially.
+An activity-handler's display may also be updated partially
+by specifying a rectanguler sub-area of the screen to be updated.
-This is done by an intent-handler.
+This is done by an intent-handler function.
 Partial display updates are more efficient
 but require more book-keeping by the intent-handler.

+wxWidgets provides a library of graphic drawing functions
+and the activity-handler contains display parameters such as screen dimensions and fonts.
 ### Engage and Disengage from the SessionManager
 An activity-handler may initialize itself when it is engaged by the SessionManager
 via an engage() function